bitnami/containers/bitnami/cainjector/README.md

-# Bitnami package for CA Injector
+# Bitnami Secure Image for CA Injector

 ## What is CA Injector?